A New Focus for Learning:

 Seeking more for our learners, what educational technology must do is to go beyond content and address other skills and capabilities.
 Informational content must not be the most important element of education.
 It develops the false premise that learning is complete when the information is known.
 The capabilities to synthesize, to solve problems, and to generate ideas are not based on specific content are examples of learning beyond content.
 Instructional design and educational technology must be about the skills, habits, and beliefs to be learned.

-The roundtable discussions will provide a rich and engaging opportunity for participants to have their submissions reviewed as well as learn the art of journal peer review, and become informed about current research in the selected topics.
-Examples and experiences from outside the traditional boundaries of instructional design and educational technology are encouraged so as will enrich the discussion.
+An interesting range of contributions will be accepted; presentations will provide a rich and engaging opportunity for participants.
+Examples and experiences from outside the traditional boundaries of instructional design and educational technology will also enrich the discussion.